funkia/purescript-turbine/docs/tutorial.md

 ```

 We also changed `H.text "0"` into `H.textB (map show count)`.
 The `textB`
-function is similar to `text` except that instead of taking an argument of type
+function is similar to `text` except that, instead of taking an argument of type
-`String` it takes an argument of type `Behavior String.` It then returns a
+`String`, it takes an argument of type `Behavior String.` It then returns a
 component that describes _dynamic HTML_.
 The value of the text node will be
 kept up to date with the value of the behavior.

 We have now modified the view such that it takes as _input_ a dynamic count
 which it displays in the UI.
-Next we much declare the views _output_ such that
+Next we must declare the view's _output_ such that
 the clicks of the two buttons.

 ### Output

 Recall that the `Component` type is parameterized by two types.
 Both of these
 are, by convention, almost always records.
 The first of them is called the
-components _selected output_ and the second is called the components _available
+component's _selected output_ and the second is called the component's _available
 output_.
 If you are familiar with `addEventListener` in the DOM API then, as an
 analogy, the available output can be thought of the events that we _could_
 listen to by calling `addEventListener` with the event name.
 The selected